Investing in Membership

 Member Information Center - How to Guides

-Your Cody Country Chamber Membership now gains you access to your directory listing page!
-In addition you can view your directory page statistics, modify employee information, and update your contact information.
+Your Cody Country Chamber Membership grants you access to your directory listing page!
+In addition you can view your directory page statistics, modify employee information, pay your dues online, and update your contact information.
 Please notify us to resend your login invitation email.
 Here are some good training videos to watch and learn more about logging into the Membership Information Center (MIC).

 Please note that, depending on your membership level, some areas of the MIC may not be accessible.
 Pony Express level memberships and higher include more robust options such as the ability to add logos/photos, additional text, additional links and so forth.